Male vs Female Massage Therapist: Which One is Right for You?

 Personal Comfort and Preferences

 Your comfort is paramount.
 If you feel more at ease with a therapist of a particular gender, that's perfectly okay.
 Some clients prefer female therapists for a gentler touch, while others might opt for male therapists for deeper pressure.
 It's all about what makes you feel most relaxed and comfortable during your session.
+In cities like Chicago, for instance, some clients specifically search for Chicago male massage services based on preference.

 Therapist's Experience and Specialization